terminaldweller/milla/README.md

 - `terminal16m` for treucolor terminals
 - `html` for HTML output

+**_NOTE_**: please note that the terminal formatters will increase the size of the IRC event.
+Depending on the IRC server, this may or may not be a problem.

 #### provider

 Which LLM provider to use.
 The supported options are: